Prag8855/aab/content/guides/german-health-insurance.md

 - **It's more paperwork**
     With private health insurance, you pay the doctor, get an invoice, and ask your insurer to reimburse you.
 If you have a deductible (*[[Selbstbeteiligung]]*), you wait until you have enough expenses before you declare them.
 - **It's cheap when you are young**
     If you are young and healthy, you could pay just 175€ per month for private insurance (350€ if you are self-employed).
-Public health insurance can cost up to {{GKV_ESTIMATED_EMPLOYEE_MAX_CONTRIBUTION|cur}}€ per month for employees ({{GKV_ESTIMATED_SELF_EMPLOYED_MAX_CONTRIBUTION|cur}}€ if you are self-employed).
+Public health insurance can cost up to {{GKV_MAX_COST_EMPLOYEE|cur}}€ per month for employees ({{GKV_MAX_COST_SELF_EMPLOYED|cur}}€ if you are self-employed).
 If you are young, healthy and well-paid, private insurance can be much cheaper.
 - **It can get expensive when you are old**
     When you retire, you have a lower income, but your insurance does not get cheaper.
 After 55 years old, it's almost impossible to go back to public health insurance.
 You can be stuck with a very expensive health insurance.
 If you join the private system when you are young, your insurer saves a part of your payments for later, so your insurance won't be too expensive when you are old.
 - **Private is expensive if you have pre-existing health problems**